bridgetbroyles/bridgetbroyles-portfolio/README.md

 Data structures and algorithms,
 Web applications,

-This portfolio is largely a work in progress, and I have yet to transfer my work from other application.
+This portfolio is largely a work in progress, and I have yet to transfer my work from other applications.
 However, feel free to browse through any of my projects.
 Thank you for visiting!